A trade mark is a way of identifying a unique product or service.

 You must actively use your trade mark in the course of trade.
-If you do not, it can be removed on the grounds of non-use.
+If you don’t, it can be removed on the grounds of non-use.
 This is to discourage traders from registering multiple trade marks simply to stop others from using them.

 Metisc specialise in software that helps clients to register and record sports scores, as well as manage competitions and fixtures.
-An international gaming company intended to use a similar trade mark to iScore 'because Metisc wasn't using it anymore'.
+An international gaming company advised Metisc that they intended to use a similar trade mark to iScore 'because Metisc wasn't using it anymore'.

 His legal team came up with a win-win solution.
 ‘They had trade marked the name i-Score in the US and Canada, and we had obtained the registered trade mark in Australia.
 So we came up with a plan under which we would allow them to use it in Australia as long as we had reciprocal rights to it in other jurisdictions,’ he explains.
 It was a satisfactory solution for both parties.